The number one bicycle quote of all time.

-Warning: Like most things, Einstein’s quote seems may have been borrowed, evolved or corrupted, depending on your point of view.
-The original quote seems to have been:
+Warning: Like most things, Einstein’s bicycle quote seems may have been borrowed, evolved or corrupted, depending on your point of view.
+The exact quote from Albert Einstein was:

 For a complete breakdown of this quote and a dozen similar quotes that may have influenced Einstein, please visit the Quote Investigator.

 Citing quotations is really difficult.
 Even though I know better, I still have gotten it wrong.
 One quote I used to love to use was: “Be the change you want to see in the world.”
 The actual quote by Mahatma Gandhi is: “If we could change ourselves, the tendencies in the world would also change.
 As a man changes his own nature, so does the attitude of the world change towards him… We need not wait to see what others do.”